Learning Fair Models without Sensitive Attributes: A Generative Approach: Related Work

-Despite their effectiveness in mitigating bias issues, the aforementioned methods require sensitive attributes of each data sample to achieve fairness, while for many scenarios, obtaining sensitive attributes is difficult due to various issues, which challenges existing fair models.
-There is little work on learning fair models without sensitive attributes \cite{lahoti2020fairness,zhao2021you,yan2020fair}. \cite{lahoti2020fairness} proposes an optimization approach that leverages the notion of computationally-identifiable errors and improves the utility for worst-off protected groups. \cite{yan2020fair} conducts clustering to obtain pseudo groups to substitute the real protected groups.
+Despite their effectiveness in mitigating bias issues, the aforementioned methods require sensitive attributes of each data sample to achieve fairness, while for many scenarios, obtaining sensitive attributes is difficult due to various issues, which challenge existing fair models.
+Specifically, developing a fair model without sensitive attributes is crucial in real-world scenarios where obtaining sensitive attributes is important due to privacy and legal concerns \cite{coston2019fair,lahoti2020fairness}.
+Collecting sensitive attributes can raise ethical issues and violate privacy regulations in many domains, including health care~\cite{vokinger2021mitigating}, credit scoring~\cite{hurlin2022fairness} and criminal justice~\cite{berk2021fairness}.
+There is limited work on learning fair models without sensitive attributes \cite{lahoti2020fairness,zhao2021you,yan2020fair}. \citeauthor{lahoti2020fairness}~\cite{lahoti2020fairness} propose an optimization approach that leverages the notion of computationally-identifiable errors and improves the utility for worst-off protected groups. \citeauthor{yan2020fair}~\cite{yan2020fair} conducts clustering to obtain pseudo groups to substitute the real protected groups.
 However, the groups found by it may be irrelevant to the sensitive attributes we want the model to be fair with.
-For example, we might aim to make the model be fair with Race but clustering gives pseudo groups for Gender.
-Thus, another trend of works has some prior knowledge about sensitive information so that their model can be fair with targeted sensitive attributes. \cite{zhao2021you} assumes that there are some features strongly correlated with the sensitive attributes and directly utilizes these features as pseudo sensitive attributes.
-However, such strongly correlated features that can be treated as pseudo sensitive attributes are not always available in real-world applications.
+For example, we might aim to make the model fair with Race but clustering gives pseudo groups for Gender.
+Thus, another trend of work assumes some prior knowledge about sensitive information so that their model can be fair with targeted sensitive attributes.
+For instance, \citeauthor{zhao2021you}~\cite{zhao2021you} assume that there are some features strongly correlated with the sensitive attributes and directly utilize these features as pseudo sensitive attributes.
+However, such strongly correlated features that can be treated as pseudo-sensitive attributes are not always available in real-world applications.
+Moreover, \citeauthor{grari2021fairness}~\cite{grari2021fairness} introduce a generative model to learn a fair model (SRCVAE) without the need for sensitive attributes, which is the most similar work to ours.
+The proposed approach, SRCVAE, aims to extract latent sensitive information from attributes that are influenced by sensitive attributes.
+However, it is important to note that attributes resulting from sensitive attributes may not exclusively contain sensitive information, as they can also incorporate non-sensitive information.
+Therefore, one limitation of their approach is the inability to effectively disentangle sensitive information from non-sensitive information in features that are influenced by sensitive attributes.